RouninMedia/xHAN/README.md

  - in **xHAN**, square brackets (`[` and `]`) play double duty, representing the equivalent of both `{}` *and* `[]` in JSON
  - **xHAN** is *visibly* more concise (though it aspires to be as human-readable as JSON)

-Even more notably, however, **xHAN** allows for *mixed arrays* which are simply not possible in JSON.
+Beyond these differences, however, the most important difference to note is that **xHAN** allows for *mixed arrays* which are simply not possible in JSON.

 ## Mixed Arrays in xHAN